Metabolism: Energy from organic compounds

 Carbohydrate catabolism is the breakdown of carbohydrates into smaller units.
-Carbohydrates are usually taken into cells after they have been digested into monosaccharides.
-Once inside, the major route of breakdown is glycolysis, where sugars such as glucose and fructose are converted into pyruvate and some ATP is generated.
-Pyruvate is an intermediate in several metabolic pathways, but the majority is converted to acetyl-CoA through aerobic (with oxygen) glycolysis and fed into the citric acid cycle.
-Although some more ATP is generated in the citric acid cycle, the most important product is NADH, which is made from NAD+ as the acetyl-CoA is oxidized.
-This oxidation releases carbon dioxide as a waste product.
-In anaerobic conditions, glycolysis produces lactate, through the enzyme lactate dehydrogenase re-oxidizing NADH to NAD+ for re-use in glycolysis.
+Carbohydrates are usually taken into cells after they have been digested into monosaccharides such as glucose and fructose.
+Once inside, the major route of breakdown is glycolysis, in which glucose is converted into pyruvate.
+This process generates the energy-conveying molecule NADH from NAD+, and generates ATP from ADP for use in powering many processes within the cell.
+Pyruvate is an intermediate in several metabolic pathways, but the majority is converted to acetyl-CoA and fed into the citric acid cycle, which enables more ATP production by means of oxidative phosphorylation.
+This oxidation consumes molecular oxygen and releases water and the waste product carbon dioxide.
+When oxygen is lacking, or when pyruvate is temporarily produced faster than it can be consumed by the citric acid cycle (as in intense muscular exertion), pyruvate is converted to lactate by the enzyme lactate dehydrogenase, a process that also oxidizes NADH back to NAD+ for re-use in further glycolysis, allowing energy production to continue.
+The lactate is later converted back to pyruvate for ATP production where energy is needed, or back to glucose in the Cori cycle.
+An alternative route for glucose breakdown is the pentose phosphate pathway, which produces less energy but supports anabolism (biomolecule synthesis).
+This pathway reduces the coenzyme NADP+ to NADPH and produces pentose compounds such as ribose 5-phosphate for synthesis of many biomolecules such as nucleotides and aromatic amino acids.

 Fats are catabolized by hydrolysis to free fatty acids and glycerol.
 The glycerol enters glycolysis and the fatty acids are broken down by beta oxidation to release acetyl-CoA, which then is fed into the citric acid cycle.
 Fatty acids release more energy upon oxidation than carbohydrates.
 Steroids are also broken down by some bacteria in a process similar to beta oxidation, and this breakdown process involves the release of significant amounts of acetyl-CoA, propionyl-CoA, and pyruvate, which can all be used by the cell for energy.
 M. tuberculosis can also grow on the lipid cholesterol as a sole source of carbon, and genes involved in the cholesterol-use pathway(s) have been validated as important during various stages of the infection lifecycle of M. tuberculosis.

 Amino acids are either used to synthesize proteins and other biomolecules, or oxidized to urea and carbon dioxide to produce energy.
 The oxidation pathway starts with the removal of the amino group by a transaminase.
 The amino group is fed into the urea cycle, leaving a deaminated carbon skeleton in the form of a keto acid.
 Several of these keto acids are intermediates in the citric acid cycle, for example α-ketoglutarate formed by deamination of glutamate.
-The glucogenic amino acids can also be converted into glucose, through gluconeogenesis (discussed below).
+The glucogenic amino acids can also be converted into glucose, through gluconeogenesis.